 The ” Judicial Defendants are named individually, since complaints may be brought in United States District Courts to enjoin state officials from acting unconstitutionally pursuant to the “stripping doctrine” of Ex Parte Young, 209 U.S. 123 (1908), which held that state officials, lacking authority to act contrary to the United States Constitution, in so doing as individuals are nevertheless classified as state actors for Fourteenth Amendment purposes while remaining private citizens for sovereign immunity purposes.”

-Dubin writes, “[D]uring the Great Depression, Hawaii Courts like courts in other jurisdictions grappled with the perceived unfairness of forcing a foreclosure auction sale in a down economy.
-Ultimately, a common law practice was adopted whereby an upset sale price was set at a judicially determined value and the bidding at auction began at that price.”
-Dubin explains in detail the history that surrounds the current-day credit bidding fiasco.
+The attorney writes, “[D]uring the Great Depression, Hawaii Courts like courts in other jurisdictions grappled with the perceived unfairness of forcing a foreclosure auction sale in a down economy.
+Ultimately, a common law practice was adopted whereby an upset sale price was set at a judicially determined value and the bidding at auction began at that price” and explains in detail the history that surrounds the current-day credit bidding fiasco.

 At the core of the issue are the mathematical equations and formulas by which the courts allow mortgagees to determine the dollar amount of the deficiencies.
 Fair market value has been thrown out the window allowing banks to buy the home with a “credit bid.”
 No one even knows if the rules are followed and the bank posts a deposit.